Armenian national movement: Second Constitutional Era

-After the revolution, the Ottoman Empire in the Second Constitutional Era was struggling to keep its territories and promoting Ottomanism among its citizens.
+The Armenians, especially the ARF, supported the Young Turk Revolution.
+With the revolution began the Second Constitutional Era, which proved difficult to reinstill Ottomanism among its subjects.

-ARF, previously outlawed, became the main representative of the Armenian community in the Ottoman Empire, replacing the pre-1908 Armenian elite, which had been composed of merchants, artisans, and clerics who had seen their future in obtaining more privileges within the boundaries of the state's version of Ottomanism.
-During the same time the Armenian Revolutionary Federation was moving out of this context and developing, what was just a normal extension of its national freedom concept, the concept of the "Independent Armenian State".
-With this national transformation ARF's activities become a national cause.
-ARF, in the early 20th century was socialists, and marxist which can be seen from the party's first program.
+The ARF, a Marxist-socialist organization previously outlawed, became the main representative of the Armenian community in the Ottoman Empire, replacing the pre-1908 Armenian elite, which had been composed of merchants, artisans, and clerics who had seen their future in obtaining more privileges within the bounds of Ottomanism.
+During the same time the ARF was moving out of this context and developing the concept of an independent Armenian state.
+With this national transformation the ARF's activities become a national cause.